rmwenzel/islr/README.md

 <img src='ISL_cover.jpg' alt='ISL_cover.jpg'></img>

 The book and course uses R but I'm using Python 3.

+## Website

+Everything is displayed nicely and readably on [the project website](https://rmwenzel/islr)

 ## Datasets